$0 India → Canada Express Entry Guide — Quick-Start Checklist

 In order of impact:

-1. Improve language scores to CLB 10 Moving from CLB 9 to CLB 10 on IELTS means scoring 8.5 or above in all modules.
-That adds 16 points.
+1. Improve language scores to CLB 10 Moving from CLB 9 to CLB 10 on IELTS means reaching R8/W7.5/L8.5/S7.5.
+That adds 3 CRS points for one ability and up to 12 across all four.
 For Indian applicants stuck at the "Writing 6.5 trap" with IELTS, PTE Core offers a more forgiving AI-graded writing module — worth trying if you have failed to hit 7.0 in IELTS Writing repeatedly.

 2. Add spouse education/language points If your spouse has at least a bachelor's degree and CLB 7+ in English, adding them to your profile can add 10 to 40 points depending on their score.
 This is a frequently overlooked optimization — see the spouse CRS strategy guide for specifics.